gvwilson/sensibleadventures/cloudherd/new.md

 "Yes, daffodil?"

 Noxy hesitated.
 She didn't know where to start.
-"Do you think the king is going to come looking for them?"
+"Do you think the king really is going to come looking for them?"

-Indy shook her head.
+Indy sighed.
 "I hope not.
-They came through the forest, so unless the army had a bird following them, or..."
-She frowned.
-"I don't know, daffodil, I just don't know."

-Noxy ran her finger around the bottom of her teacup to catch the last of the honey.
-"I thought we weren't going to take sides."
+But what I really hope is that they aren't here long enough for us to have to worry about that."

-Her mother sighed.
-"If we turn them away, we'd be taking the king's side, wouldn't we?"
-When the princess had marched on the capital the previous summer, Aft had demanded that the cloudherds do their best to drown her troops.
-Grappa Gas had argued just as loudly that they should support the rebellion.
-After all, what had the king done for them except take tax them and tell them they couldn't build a bigger fishpond?
+When Princess Shudarga had marched on the capital the previous summer, Grappa Gas had demanded that the cloudherds do their best to drown her troops.
+Aft had argued just as loudly that they should support the rebellion.
+After all, what had the king's *tralpa* done for them except take half of what they brought home at the end of every summer and tell them they couldn't build a bigger fishpond?
 As the arguments grew more heated, Indy had put on her collar, called everyone together, and laid down the law.
 This was the lowlanders' fight.
-The people of Stale Leftovers were *not* going to take either side, not while she was mayor, and if anyone didn't like it, she'd be more than happy to call an election.
+The people of Stale Leftovers were *not* going to take either side, not while she was mayor, and if anyone didn't like it, they could have an election right then and there to sort it out.
 Anyone?
 No?
-All right, then, why didn't everyone get back to their chores, because those spiderweb nets weren't going to mend themselves.
+All right, then, why didn't everyone get back to their chores, because the spiderweb nets weren't going to mend themselves.

 The two sat in silence for a moment.
 Finally Indy stretched.
-"So tell me, did you collect some spider webs, or did you and Sensy spend the whole day mooning after Rash?"
+"So tell me, did you collect some spiderwebs, or did you and Sensy spend the whole day mooning after Rash?"

 "*Amma*!
-And how can you think about spider webs on a day like this?
+And how can you think about spiderwebs on a day like this?
 And anyway, Sensy's the one who's mooning after Rash and that stupid moustache he's trying to grow.  *I* think it's dumb."

-"Well, whoever's doing what, we need some fresh webs for ropes and reins before the clouds come down."

-FIXME: trolls
+"If you say so."
+Indy raised her arms and stretched.
+"Now, what are we---"

+*Crash!*